hgaibor/AutoHotkey-HGE-Scripts/README.md

 License: GNU/GPL3+
 Github: https://github.com/hgaibor/AutoHotkey-HGE-Scripts

-Check https://www.autohotkey.com/ for more documentation
+Check https://www.autohotkey.com/ for more documentation.

 ## Description
 This script will allow you to improve your daily tasks by assigning custom key mappings to common tasks like: